cryptosandbox/crypto-server/README.md

 npm start
 ```

+The default configuration assumes you have MongoDB running locally.

-Make a request for data by visiting http://localhost:8080/crypto
+Make a request for data by visiting http://localhost:8080/api/crypto

 ## Deploying to prod